-The ‘Check that you understand’ boxes are for guidance.
+The ‘Check that you understand’ sections are for guidance.
 They will help you to identify particular things that you should understand.
-Just knowing the things highlighted in these boxes will not be enough to pass the test.
+Just knowing the things highlighted in these sections will not be enough to pass the test.
 You need to make sure that you understand everything in the book, so please read the information carefully.

 Where to find more information

 You can find out more information from the following places: